Salary Code: 21

 - Monitors the accuracy of Bureau of Reclamation budgeting, rate-setting and cost allocation activities.

-- Prepares, reviews, analyzes and makes recommendations on internal District cost allocation methods with respect to various activities, including operations and maintenance, power rates, and capital financing/acquisitions.
+- Prepares, reviews, analyzes and recommends District cost allocation methods with respect to various activities, including operations and maintenance, power rates, and capital financing/acquisitions.

 - Plans, organizes and participates in financial and compliance audit assignments to assure compliance and dependability of financial records.